williamvds/website/content/blog/internship.md

 yourself with work outside those hours.

 Another motivator is receiving compensation.
-Knowing that you're being paid for your work makes it much easier to concentrate on and get your work day done.
+Knowing that you're being paid for your work makes it much easier to concentrate and get your work day done.
 Additionally, having your own source of income after relying on others gives you additional independence and agency over your life.
 Earning some savings during your internship can provide an additional cushion to get you started once you